ELC's Terms and Conditions of Enrolment – Direct students

 39. Payments must be made to the school.
 Full fees must be paid in advance at the time of booking in order to reserve the room for the requested period of time.
 No student house or residence accommodation will be booked until full fees have been paid.

 40. We cannot postpone bookings for the residence or student house if you inform us 28 or fewer days before the arrival date.
 You are still liable for the fees of your original accommodation booking, if you give us 28 days or fewer notice.

 42. If you lose your key, you will be charged extra to cover the cost of replacement.

 44. The minimum age for attendance at the school on our advertised courses is 16, except for the Summer Course for Teenagers in Chester where the minimum age is 13.
 In the case of business, 50+ and teachers courses where the specified minimum age is higher, we reserve the right to accept students who are slightly younger than the advertised minimum age provided they meet the other requirements of such courses.
 In the case of General English, Summer Vacation and examination courses, we reserve the right to accept students who are 15, and 12 for the Summer Course for Teenagers, where they come as part of a group with a leader who will take responsibility for their welfare outside lessons.
 In such cases we will take additional child protection and safeguarding measures.
 Applications from students outside the published age limits are treated on a case by case basis.

 45. If your English level is not suitable for the course you have booked, we reserve the right to move you onto a different course or to refuse you admission to the school.

 46. The Summer Vacation Course in Brighton takes place at our summer centre – ELC Loxdale.
-The Summer Course for Teenagers in Chester takes place at the University of Chester campus.
+The Summer Course for Teenagers in Chester takes place at another venue close to the city centre.
 All other courses take place in the both schools’ main buildings.
 On occasion we may use additional premises located near the main schools.